Skip to content

 The reading list.

 Every numerical claim on this site links to its primary source.
-The full knowledge base, with steel-manned counter-positions and bibliographic notes, is at KNOWLEDGEBASE.md in the project repository.
+The full knowledge base, with steel manned counter positions and bibliographic notes, is at KNOWLEDGEBASE.md in the project repository.

 1. 01